- An HSA is an employee-owned, employee-funded savings account that employees can use to cover eligible healthcare expenses.

 Unlike other tax-advantaged healthcare accounts, such as health reimbursement accounts and FSAs, an HSA is owned by the employee.
-All funds stay in the account until they are used, and the account is portable, meaning the employee keeps ownership over it even if they leave the company.
+All funds stay in the account until they are used and the account is portable, meaning the employee keeps ownership over it even if they leave the company.
 This sense of security is desirable for many employees and can be beneficial to your recruiting strategy.

 “HSAs are portable, and there is no ‘use or lose’ rule,” said Berger.
-“The four eligibility conditions must be met in order to make HSA contributions, but the account is not affected if the employee later loses eligibility.
+“The four eligibility conditions must be met to make HSA contributions, but the account is not affected if the employee later loses eligibility.
 The employee can continue holding, investing and using the account, but cannot make new contributions unless eligible.”

 Cons of HSAs for employees

 To be eligible for an HSA, an employee must have an HSA-qualifying HDHP.
 Although HDHPs have the advantage of lower premiums, they often come with high deductibles, which can be expensive for employees who need medical care.
 In 2022, an HDHP’s annual deductible must be at least $1,400 for individuals or $2,800 for families.
 Many employees don’t fully understand the implications of enrolling in an HDHP.

 “Low-wage earners often will not have disposable income to contribute to an HSA, even given the pretax income and FICA [Federal Insurance Contributions Act] savings and may not have the resources to fund the high deductible expenses out of pocket before their qualifying HDHP coverage kicks in,” Christen said.

 HSAs come with strict IRS guidelines and penalties.